redscientistlabs/LunarBind/README.md

   yield return new WaitForSeconds(2);
 }

-//Implement in an extension class public static WaitForDone RunUnityCoroutineFromLua(this MonoBehaviour behaviour, IEnumerator toRun) {
+//Implement in an extension class. public static WaitForDone RunUnityCoroutineFromLua(this MonoBehaviour behaviour, IEnumerator toRun) {
   //WaitForDone is an included Yielder class in LunarBind